-The Exams are getting close so any study you do now is way more valuable than anything you've done in the last few months.
-Here's 10 things you should be doing in the last 10 days.
+The exams are getting very close, so any study you do now is incredibly valuable.
+Here are 10 things you should be doing in the last 10 days.

 For most 3rd and 6th years school is now finished.
 This means you need to reorganize how you plan your study schedule.
 Try to draw up a plan for the last week before the exams.
-Ideally you will scan every topic one last time.
-Try to avoid staying up late into the night as you'll change your sleep cycle so that you'll feel very groggy come the actual exams.
+Ideally, you will scan every topic one last time.
+Try to avoid staying up late into the night because you'll have change your sleep cycle, meaning that you'll feel very groggy come the actual exams.
 Try and stay in the same rhythm as school by getting up early and try to avoid studying after 10pm.
 You can print out a study timetable here

 Rather than sitting for hours on end reading passively, try to study in sets of three 40 minute bursts with each 40 mins being devoted to a particular subject or topic.
 Make sure to take a good break preferably with exercise between each 2 hour session.